 An emerging body of evidence suggests otherwise.

-You can reverse Type II Diabetes if you lose enough fat to reverse the process.
+You can reverse Type 2 Diabetes if you lose enough fat to reverse the process.

 Research tells us that 1lb of fat in the liver drives insulin resistance, and if we can lose this, we can reverse our diabetes.